 ALDRIDGE 10k, 8 June 2025.
-Enter HERE

 Current Tuesday Schedule can be found here.

-Details of Winter routes here.
+Details of summer routes here.

 Tuesday runs - we meet at the Stick & Wicket at 7pm.
 Please make sure you sign in on arrival.
 In case of an emergency during a run scroll down for information.